 Some patients are under the impression that because the biocompatible materials used in dental implants are man-made, that the teeth do not require regular hygiene.
 On the contrary, good care of the teeth, gums, and mouth coupled with regular visits to the dentists helps patients maintain good oral health.
 Though implants are resistant to cavities and periodontal disease, the teeth are newly susceptible to peri-implantitis, which is inflammation of the tissues that surround the implant.
 The condition is preventable with good brushing and flossing habits.
 Some patients may benefit from using an oral irrigator, rubber tip stimulator, or brush flossers, rather than tape floss, for the best at-home care.

 The doctor will perform dental implant surgery under local anesthesia, and with some patients, the addition of intravenous sedation.
 If medically necessary, general anesthesia may prove to be the better option, depending on a patient’s medical history.
 Patients may experience some postoperative swelling and residual discomfort, which can be reduced with pain medications.
 Dr. Lazare and the specialists he refers to take every step to ensure great dental experiences for his patients.

 Candidates for implant dentistry, whether approved for immediate placement after extraction or not, should understand that replacing missing teeth can be a lengthy process.
 Dr. Lazare is careful to take all the necessary steps to ensure patient health and happiness with the final outcome.
-Because treatment plans can vary greatly from one patient to the next, the best way to learn more about an individual case is to schedule a consultation with Dr. Lazare at his New York City office.
+Because treatment plans can vary greatly from one patient to the next, the best way to learn more about an individual case is to schedule a consultation with Dr. Lazare.